MassivelyOverthinking/Clockwerk/README.md

 * 🗃️ Stores monitoring results in a database of your own choice
 * ⚡ Supports asynchronous database operations to ensure high performance
 * 🚨 Sends alert message to report endpoint failure or latency
-* 🧩 Supports MySQL, Prostgresql and SQLite
+* 🧩 Supports MySQL, PostgreSQL and SQLite

 ## 📦 Installation
 ```bash